hdsouza13/cse15l-lab-reports/lab5.md

 ![Image](phlab5.2.png)

-TA:Ohhhhh, I know your error.
+TA: Ohhhhh, I know your error.
 So normally on java programs, you need to compile the file, as you are doing using the ```javac```.
 However, just compiling, it is not going to run automatic your code, so you need something else to run the program.

 Student:Ohhhhhh, this is true.
 I figure out that my code has missing the the ```java``` command to run the file.